England national under-21 football team: Head coach

-The original and most successful coach is Dave Sexton, who led the U21s from 1977 to 1990.
+The original coach was Dave Sexton, who led the U21s from 1977 to 1990.
 In this period he combined his duties with managing the top-flight clubs Manchester United (1977–1981) and Coventry City (1981–1983).
 After Coventry he took a position within the FA as their first Technical Director, at Lilleshall.
 He handed over U21 responsibilities to England manager Graham Taylor's assistant Lawrie McMenemy for three years before resuming control from 1994 to 1996.

 Peter Taylor took over in 1996 and, although never winning a tournament, his teams had an excellent record.
 He was controversially removed from the position in early 1999, however, and replaced initially by Peter Reid, who resigned after just one match in charge to dedicate more time to his other job as manager of Sunderland.
 Howard Wilkinson took over afterwards, yet could only produce four wins in ten competitive matches and quit after a year and a half in charge.
 David Platt took charge leaving his job at Nottingham Forest.
 Platt was U21 boss from 2001 to 2004, but had little success before Taylor's return.
 Taylor left in January 2007, as the senior national manager Steve McClaren wanted the U21s to have a full-time manager.
 Taylor, at the time, was combining his duties with his role as Crystal Palace boss.